Concepts of signed graph coloring: Strong concepts for coloring signed graphs

 We recall that the vertex arboricity $a(G)$ of a graph $G$, is the minimum number of subsets into which $V(G)$ can be partitioned so that each set induces a forest.
-Similarly, the edge arboricity of a graph $G$, denoted by $a'(G)$, is the minimum number of forests into which its edges can be partitioned.
-An acyclic coloring (of an unsigned graph) is a coloring in which every two color classes induce a forest and $\chi_a(G)$ denotes the acyclic chromatic number of a graph $G$.
-With these notions, one can describe a set of bounds specifically for simple signed graphs.
+Similarly, the edge arboricity of a graph $G$, denoted by $a'(G)$, is the minimum number of forests into which its edge set can be partitioned.
+An acyclic coloring of a graph is a coloring in which every two color classes induce a forest and $\chi_a(G)$ denotes the acyclic chromatic number of a graph $G$.
+With these notions, one can describe several upper bounds for $\chi_{\pm}$ for specific classes of signed simple graphs.